 According to the study, what conservation biologists are interested in is not corridors per se, but rather functional connectivity, which involves the flow of individuals and their genes among habitats and populations.
 Besides their value in providing dwelling and breeding habitat for some species, corridors potentially facilitate movement of animals within home ranges, seasonal migrations or wanderings of animals and dispersal of juveniles or adults of animal or plant species.
 These in turn provides for colonization or recolonization of suitable habitat patches and for movement of individuals among populations over a larger area, the study says.
-You can read the study in-depth, here.

 A regional resource

 Located within the Caloosahatchee River Basin, the Babcock Ranch Preserve anchors a conservation corridor of public and private land that stretches from Lake Okeechobee to the Gulf of Mexico.
 The preserve spans a diverse mosaic of pinelands, including both wet and mesic pine flatwoods, and dry prairie ecosystems interspersed with cypress domes and cypress swamps, according to the Florida Fish and Wildlife Conservation Commission.

 A dominant feature on the landscape is Telegraph Swamp, a cypress strand swamp located in the eastern half of the property and runs north to south.
 The preserve’s wetlands contribute to aquifer recharge for Southwest Florida and help maintain the health of the western Everglades ecosystem, particularly the Caloosahatchee River and Charlotte Harbor estuary.